-- Occurs in one episode of Frasier, where an elderly guest at one of the Cranes' dinner parties dies of natural causes during a murder-mystery game.
+- Occurs in one episode where an elderly guest at one of the Cranes' dinner parties dies of natural causes during a murder-mystery game.
 As this would disrupt their party (and thus damage their social standing), the brothers plot to smuggle the body out of the party without anyone noticing.
 They succeed.

 - Another occasion had us told about the debacle of Frasier's greedy and scheming agent Bebe's attempt to marry an elderly tycoon:

 Frasier: ... suddenly he clutched at his heart, and his head slumped against Bebe's shoulder.
 Of course we were all concerned at first, but then suddenly it seemed like he was all right, because they kept moving on down the aisle.
 But if you looked carefully, you could see Bebe's little bicep bulging through her wedding gown, and I swear I noticed daylight between Big Willy's dress boots and the carpet.